rudijs/elk-filebeat-seed/README.md

 This code repository is a work in progress.

-- Create a two tier AWS cluster
+1. Terraform - Create a two tier AWS cluster
-- Launch Docker containers of required software
+2. docker-machine and docker-compose - Launch Docker containers of required software

 ## Usage